|

 you can have any type of genealogy chart that you'd like - printed exactly the way you

 from your own design, or that we can design and print for you.
-Depending upon your genealogy program, these charts can be printed
+Depending upon your genealogy program, these family tree printouts can be printed

 in a vertical, standard or fan layout.
 Unless you specify differently,

-most charts will usually show each individual's name along with their dates
+most large family tree posters will usually show each individual's name along with their dates

 information differently than the examples shown below; however, since we can

-print from most any genealogy software program, the actual design is not an
+print from most any genealogy software program, the actual design of your family tree poster is not an

 issue for us.